Mistakes to Avoid After a Car Accident

 If you accept a settlement offer, the insurance company will have you sign a release of claims absolving them and their insured from additional liability.
 By signing a release of claims, you give up your right to pursue further compensation, even if it is discovered later that your injuries were more severe than initially thought.

 Never sign anything from an insurance company or negligent party without having it reviewed by an attorney.
 You are likely giving up certain legal rights by signing the document.

 8. Not Hiring an Attorney

 Finally, the only way to ensure that you are receiving the maximum compensation allowed by law is by retaining an experienced lawyer.
 Not hiring an attorney will directly impact your financial recovery.

 Injured in a Car Accident?
 Contact Our Office Today!

-If you or a loved one were injured in a car accident, contact our office at (219) 513-5614 for a free consultation.
+If you or a loved one were injured in a car accident or other traffic collision, such as a truck or bus accident, contact our office at (219) 513-5614 for a free consultation.
 Our lawyers will help you build a robust and strategic case against any negligent parties and fight hard to get you the compensation you deserve.
 Call today to get started.